xlsx to pdf java: Mastering Spreadsheet Rendering with Page Breaks

 Basic Initialization and Setup

-Once you have your environment ready, initialize GroupDocs.Viewer in your project with the following steps:
+Once your environment is ready, initialize GroupDocs.Viewer in your project:

 import com.groupdocs.viewer.Viewer;